Boiler in Driggs, ID

 Bars vs. PSI

-There are handy conversion charts that you can use to convert readings that are offered in bar to PSI.
+There are handy conversion charts that you can use to convert readings to PSI.
 In general, boilers that are active should have one to two bars of pressure but no more than 30 PSI.
 Anything over this can cause problems.
 PSI to bar conversions that are worthy of note include:

 • 1 bar = 14.5 PSI